djpasseyjr/mathbooks/README.md

 ### What is this repository for? ###

-* This is a project for the BYU Math department.
+* This is a web application for the BYU Math department.
 It streamlines textbook checkout.
-* Version 1.0

 ### How do I get set up? ###

 * Dependencies:
   This program requres Python 2 and the following libraries: mysquite3, web, validate_email.
   This program requires PHP
   This program requires Apache2

+ * It was designed to run on OS X 10.13

  * Copy the mathbooks folder to the /Library/WebServer/Documents folder.